Frequently Asked Questions

 No photography or video or audio recording will be allowed at the Festival.
 Mobile phones must be switched off in rooms where performances are taking place.

-You are strongly advised to read the Festival Rules and section rules to be sure that you are complying with copyright law regarding the use of photocopies by yourself, by your accompanist, or in providing copies for the adjudicator.
+You are strongly advised to read the Festival Rules and additional section rules to be sure that you are complying with copyright law regarding the use of photocopies by yourself, by your accompanist, or in providing copies for the adjudicator.

 Are refreshments available ?